eliasson/markuseliasson.se/content/article/building-your-own-dsl.md

 Description = "The need for different types of computer languages is growing rapidly — luckily it turns out that creating your own Domain Specific Language does not have to be too hard."
 Tags = ["Software Development", "Sequence", "DSL"] date = "2018-03-23T18:48:00+01:00"
-title = "Building your own DSL must not be hard" draft = false
+title = "Building your own DSL does not have to be hard" draft = false
 +++
 Currently there is a lot of initiatives that everybody should learn how to program, schools are making programming part of the standard education.
 For enterprises there are numerous of low-code platforms popping up, all with the sole purpose of enabling more people construct programs.
 And all in a rapid pace.